 Property management fees

-If you own property but don’t manage it yourself, any fees you pay for property management services are fully tax deductible.
+If you own property but don’t manage it yourself, any fees you pay for property management services are entirely tax deductible.

 If you pay some or all of the cost of utilities for your tenants, those expenses are tax deductible.
 This includes electricity, gas, other heating methods, water & sewer, and trash pickup.
 Until the internet becomes a public utility, you can’t deduct the cost of picking up the tab for internet access.